 Sweet Alexis was surrendered to a shelter by her owner due to housing issues.
 It’s easy to tell how much she was loved from her disposition, love of play, attention to her humans and size.
 She is a big girl on a diet, but she is surprisingly quick, agile and eager to move about.
-All of that is in her favor as she works her way back to around 60 pounds from where she is now.
+All of that is in her favor as she worked her way back to around 60 pounds where she is now.
 She is heartworm negative, spayed, up to date on all her shots and happy all day long.

 She is a beautiful fawn with a black mask and eyes that frequently search for her people and their approval.
 She is said to be 7 years old, but her love of play and activity level aren’t common for a 7 year old.
 Alexis communicates with her people a lot with noises, glances, pokes and nuzzles, dropping a ball in a lap, or jumping back for the ball to be thrown.
 She seems to understand a lot more than her foster parents are aware of.
 She is the perfect Boxer for someone to dote on, take leisurely walks with, to toss a toy in the backyard while enjoying a glass of iced tea.
 She likes playing in a mister to keep her cool in the Texas heat, and scampers into the air conditioning through the dog door when she’s ready.
 Then she pokes her head back out as if to say “what’s next?”